singh-man/books/crackingTheCoding/05_bitManipulation.md

 **Set Bit**

-Set Bit shifts  1 over byi  bits, creating a value like 00010000.
+Set Bit shifts  1 over by i  bits, creating a value like 00010000.
 By performing an OR with num, only the value at bit i will change.
 All other  bits of the mask are zero and will not affect num.

 ```java
 1	int setBit(int num, inti) {